axeltlarsson/listan/README.md

 #### Production Console

-If not already done, build the image, and container:

-    docker build -f Dockerfile-prod-console -t prod-console . docker create --net listan_backend --env-file .env --name prod-console prod-console

-Start the container and then execute sbt:

-    docker start prod-console
-    docker exec -it prod-console sbt
+    docker compose -f docker-compose.yml -f docker-compose.prod.yml run --entrypoint sbt -i app

 Then run `console`.

 ## Architecture

-The backend consists of two routes: /api/login and /api/ws.
+The backend consists of three routes: /api/login, /api/ws and /api/lists/batch.
 The /api/login route accepts a `POST` with keys `username` and `password`.
 If the correct credentials are given a `JSON` response with a payload containing the JWT token is returned.

 The route /api/ws accepts WebSocket connections and requires that the client provides a valid JWT token (as required from /api/login).
 Each WebSocket connection is maintained by an akka actor.